-We will arrive at the family-run Waqanki Lodge, secluded in secondary forest at 1,000 meters (3,000 feet), in time for a delicious lunch.
+November 2, Day 2: Lima to Tarapoto; Afternoon drive to Wakanki Lodge.
+We'll meet in the hotel lobby this morning, at a time to be announced, for a short tour welcome before walking to the departure terminal as a group.
+Our flight from Lima to Tarapoto should depart around 9:45 am.
+The flight will last about an hour and twenty minutes.
+Once in Tarapoto, we'll make the short drive in our air-conditioned van to the family-run Waqanki Lodge, secluded in secondary forest at 1,000 meters (3,000 feet), in time for a delicious lunch.
 A ten-minute walk from our rooms through the rich gardens takes us to a blind with excellent views of hummingbird feeders, where we can expect as many as 18 species, including Rufous-crested Coquette, Golden-tailed Sapphire, Black-throated and Long-tailed hermits, Blue-tailed Emerald, Violet-headed Hummingbird, Gray-breasted Sabrewing, White-necked Jacobin, Black-throated Mango, Amethyst Woodstar, Long-billed Starthroat, Fork-tailed Woodnymph, Sapphire-spangled Emerald, and White-chinned Sapphire.
+With over 350 species of every size, shape, and color, this is one of the best areas for orchids in the Neotropics.
+Botanists and non-botanists alike will be overwhelmed by the beauty and diversity of these flowers.
+In fact, several species have been described from the lodge gardens here, which can also produce the endemic Black-bellied Tanager or the Mishana Tyrannulet and Varzea Thrush, both of the latter species only recently described.
+Provided that we feel energized, we can try for owls at dusk.